Beyond CentOS 7 End of Life: The Long-Term Support Outlook

-CentOS 7 end of life is coming, with community support ending on June 30, 2024.
+CentOS 7 EOL, and the subsequent end of community support and security updates, took place on June 30, 2024.
 How did we get here and what is the impact to CentOS 7 support?

-In this blog, we discuss the impact of the CentOS EOL announcement, look at the current options for organizations seeking CentOS 7 support, and discuss the long-term support outlook for those using this popular Enterprise Linux distribution.
+In this blog, we discuss the impact of CentOS EOL, look at the current options for organizations seeking CentOS 7 support, and discuss the long-term outlook for those who still have CentOS 7 deployments.

 The Current CentOS 7 Support Lifecycle